-- 7.5.1 Established Symbology.
-For those items and processes that have unique symbology established through existing standardization documentation, that symbology shall be marked on drawings and lists in accordance with the requirements of this Standard and the applicable supporting standardization documentation.
+the requirements of this Standard and the applicable supporting standardization documentation.
 Examples of acronyms associated with such established symbologies are shown in Table 7-1.
-Examples of established symbologies are shown in Fig. 7-1. - 7.5.2 Symbology Without Established References.
-Those items and processes for that there is no existing supporting standardization documentation shall be marked on drawings and lists in accordance with the acronyms and symbology established in this Standard.
-See Table 7-1 and Fig. 7-1. - 7.5.3 Nonstandard Symbols, Acronyms, and Abbreviations.
+Examples of established symbologies are shown in Fig. 7-1.

+- 7.5.2 Symbology Without Established References.
+Those items and processes for which there is no existing supporting standardization documentation shall be marked on drawings and lists in accordance with the acronyms and symbology established in this Standard.
+See Table 7-1 and Fig. 7-1. - 7.5.3 Nonstandard Symbols, Acroryms, and Abbreviations.
 Nonstandard symbols, acronyms, and abbreviations shall be defined directly or by reference.
 When defined in the notes area, they shall be numbered in accordance with para.
-4.26.6(d).
+4.27.6(d).